JobMaathuis/STATR_pipeline/README.md

 `rule calculate_ribosome_density`

-Exploits the periodicity in a way that the average ribosome density over a coding DNA sequence.
+Exploits the periodicity in a way that the average ribosome density over a coding DNA sequence can be calculated

 `rule generate profile`